 Plans, Policies and Reports

-Action Plan: Amendment 1
+Action Plan: Amendment 2

 When the Division of Community Revitalization (DCR) updates key details for storm recovery and resiliency projects that are planned or in progress, the U.S. Department of Housing and Urban Development (HUD) requires a substantial amendment to the State Action Plan.
 This amendment documents the changes and is made available for public review and input.
-Amendment 1 does not change overall funding amounts or allocations for any program.

 Any revisions made in response to public comments will be clearly marked in the updated Action Plan.
 A summary of all comments received and DCR’s responses will also be included in the HUD Disaster Recovery Grant Reporting (DRGR) system along with the Plan.

-Amendment 1 addresses the following items:
+Amendment 2 addresses the following:

 Action Plan